Sat 22nd – Sun 30th July 2017

 TIME: The retreat will begin on Wednesday afternoon and end on Thursday morning.

 COSTS: Prices for the whole retreat include accommodations as selected, and three meals a day.
 Meals will be simple, vegetarian dishes with gluten-free and dairy-free options per advance request.
-Prices go up $75 after July 15th!
+Prices go up $5 per event day after June 29th!

 |Dormitories||Shared room in Tara House Private Rooms